 Living in Louisiana we have many, many interesting insects.
 One of which is called a love bug.
 There is nothing loving about a love bug!
 They are extremely irritating, swarming around like a black cloud twice a year.

 These love bugs are extremely bad for your paint job on your vehicle.
 The easiest way to clean love bugs off your grill, hood, windshield, or any other part of your vehicle is a dryer sheet.
 That's right, it doesn't even have to be an expensive one.
-You can even use an old one out of your dryer.
-Just wet it, wring it out, and start wiping down your car.
-This also works for any other little pesky bug that decides to fly into your automobile while you're driving down the road.

 So head to the dollar store for a cheap box or just recycle from your dryer, either way, dryer sheets could just save your paint job!